codelittinc/incubator-resources/best_practices/servers.md

 ###2 Factor Authentication

 2FA is not optional for us.
-When building [Incoin](https://www.incoin.io) or anything else that has very sensitive requirements.
+When building anything that has very sensitive requirements.
 Theoretically, if you're enforcing 2FA (on top of all these other measures), then in order to gain access to your server, the attacker would have to have:

 1. Access to your certificate and key to access VPN
 2. Access to your computer to have your private key